nbcommunication/WireMailgun/README.md

 - A shortcut for calling `setDomainName()`, `setApiKey()` and `setRegion()`

 **setTestMode(**_bool_ **$testMode)** - Override the "Test Mode" module setting.
+- Disabled automatically for "Forgot Password" emails from ProcessWire

 **setTrackOpens(**_bool_ **$trackOpens)** - Override "Track Message Opens" module setting on a per-email basis.
 - Open tracking only works for emails with `bodyHTML()` set
+- Disabled automatically for "Forgot Password" emails from ProcessWire

 **setTrackClicks(**_bool_ **$trackClicks)** - Override "Track Message Clicks" module setting on a per-email basis.
 - Click tracking only works for emails with `bodyHTML()` set
+- Disabled automatically for "Forgot Password" emails from ProcessWire

 ### Other